 Most of the multimeters available in the marketplace come up with an installation category known as CAT rating.
 The specification is usually CAT I, CAT II, CAT III, or CAT IV.
 CAT rating defines which installation type of the multimeters is safe to work on and which is not.
 The category rating of the clamp meter ensures the device’s safety and how it reacts to the spikes in voltage.

-Higher will be the category ratings of the multimeters, more dangerous levels of electricity can be measured, and vice versa.
+Higher will be the category ratings of the multimeters, and more dangerous levels of electricity can be measured, and vice versa.

 Both Fluke 323 and Fluke 324 clamp multimeter options are designed to effectively measure the challenging environments of CAT along with specification CAT III 600V/ CAT IV 300V.